gaurabwebdev/gaurabwebdev/README.md

-### Hi there 👋, My name is Gaurab Bose
+## Hi there 👋, My name is Gaurab Bose
+### 🚀 About Me

-#### I am a Web Developer - Specialized At Front End Development
+  * I am a certified Web Developer specializing in Front End Development.
+I have more than one and a half years of experience in the web development field.

-My Skills:
+### 🛠 My Skills
   * Front End Skills - HTML5, CSS3, Tailwind CSS, Bootstrap, Daisy UI, JavaScript, ES 6, React JS, React Router, Rest API, TanStack Query, React Hook, React BootStrap
   * I love to code & debug both.
   * Back End Skills - Express JS, Node JS, JWT, Axios, MongoDB, Firebase
-* I have also a comfortable zone at WordPress Development with WordPress skills like - WordPress Theme Customization, Elementor PRO, WooCommerce, WP Migration, Speed Optimization, etc.
+  * I have also a comfortable zone at WordPress Development with the skills like - WordPress Theme Customization, Elementor PRO, WooCommerce, WP Migration, Speed Optimization, etc.

-My Working Tools:
+### My Working Tools:

   * VITE, VS Code Editor, Git, GitHub, Dev Tools, Figma, Photoshop, Domain & Hosting, Netlify, Surge, Vercel

+I always love to explore, introduce & update myself by adapting new technologies and skills.
+That is why I prefer to listen first and understand all the requirements of a given task so that I can work and cooperate with the that professionally to get the best output.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/gaurabwebdev/)